Mud pump

+A mud pump (sometimes called a drilling mud pump) is a reciprocating piston or plunger pump used to circulate drilling fluid under high pressure down a drill string and back up the annular space between the drill pipe and the borehole.
+Mud pumps are an essential component of oil well drilling operations, helping to remove cuttings, cool the drill bit, and maintain wellbore pressure.
+Typical operating pressures can reach several thousand pounds per square inch, depending on pump design and drilling conditions.

 Classification

 According to the acting type

 Mud pumps can be divided into single-acting pump and double-acting pump according to the completion times of the suction and drainage acting in one cycle of the piston's reciprocating motion.

 According to the quantity of liners (piston/plunger)

 Mud pumps come in a variety of sizes and configurations but for the typical petroleum drilling rig, the triplex (three piston/plunger) mud pump is used.
 Duplex mud pumps (two piston/plungers) have generally been replaced by the triplex pump, but are still common in developing countries.
 Two later developments are the hex pump with six vertical pistons/plungers, and various quintuplexes with five horizontal piston/plungers.
 The advantages that these new pumps have over convention triplex pumps is a lower mud noise which assists with better measurement while drilling (MWD) and logging while drilling (LWD) decoding.

 Composition

 The "normal" mud pump consists of two main sub-assemblies, the fluid end and the power end.